amuzetnoM/artifactvirtual/README.md

 (AVA 2.0)
 **An advanced AI assistant capable of multimodal interactions, including text, voice, and visual inputs.
-Built upon open-source models such as Whisper for speech recognition and LLaVA for visual understanding, REAGEN provides:**
+Built upon open-source models such as Whisper for speech recognition and LLaVA for visual understanding, RÆEN provides:**

 - Context-aware assistance in development tasks